 Scientists, industry and community groups are working alongside the Queensland Government to address climate change.

 Climate change is the single biggest threat to reefs worldwide.
-This is underscored by the recent severe coral bleaching events on our Great Barrier Reef.
+This is underscored by severe coral bleaching events on our Great Barrier Reef.

 Coral bleaching is a result of stress on coral, such as heightened sea temperatures resulting from the changing climate.
 These stressors cause the coral to expel its colour-giving algae, the main food source for coral.

 Yet there is promising research, such as that led by Professor Ove Hoegh-Guldberg, which shows if serious action is taken now to reduce emissions and to adapt current practices, the Reef may be given its best chance to recover.

 In addition to addressing climate change, improving the Reef’s water quality and taking action to reduce the harmful coral-eating crown-of-thorns starfish are critical to boosting the Reef’s resilience and its ability to recover.

 Planning for the future is vital to maintaining our way of life and safeguarding homes, businesses, infrastructure and services along the Queensland coast.